Campus Life intuitively obvious

 1

-Luisa K. almost 10 years ago
+Luisa K. about 10 years ago

 Excellent article.
 You put so much of what I've been thinking recently into words.
 The isawyou thread was very eye-opening, to say the leastbut while I think (and hope) the vast majority of white MIT students are not as actively and aggressively racist as some of those commenters were, white privilege is something that we all need to acknowledge, discuss, and consider.
 Thanks for writing this!